 My Student has Been Charged - Now What?

-- Have the Conduct process explained
+- Have the conduct process explained

-- Have your rights explained
+- Have their rights explained

 - Have the charges explained